-- Eye Scream: For heavy damage go for the eye.
+- Eye Scream: For heavy damage in any of his forms, go for the eye.

 - Humongous Mecha: Becomes one after infusing himself with the H-Source and becoming ECLIPSE.

-- Kill It with Fire: In his first form he will use a rather powerful fire laser blaster.
+- Kill It with Fire: In his first form, he will use a powerful fire-based laser.

-- No Indoor Voice: Whenever he's fighting you he tends to shout his lines a lot.
+- No Indoor Voice: He tends to shout his lines a lot whenever he's fighting you .

 - Obviously Evil: The fact that he's painted black, has a red visor-like eye, and has a painted skull on his right arm are clear indicators.
-The player character lampshades this, as does Jack when he tell the player to listen to him.
+The player character lampshades this, as does Jack (with zero awareness) when he tells the player to listen to him.

 - Red Eyes, Take Warning: It has a glowing red eye that's always in the shape of a glare.

 - Redemption Equals Death: After Jack shoots Claptrap and had him dumped in Liar's Berg, Shadowtrap sacrifices itself in order to ensure that Claptrap lived long enough to be repaired by Hammerlock.

 - Regenerating Shield, Static Health: One of the biggest problems during the first fight against him.
 While his health won't regenerate, his (quite powerful) shield will.